 Pontefract’s pass rates from the past few years haven’t been much lower than the national average—so there’s not much to worry about.
 It’s all about personal ability, so as long as you practice and pay attention, you should be perfectly fine!

 Once you’ve finished your entire driving course, you’ll finally be set to take your practical test.
-All that’s left to do is:
+All that’s left to do is to get to Pontefract 10 minutes early with your provisional.
+Your test will consist of:

 PassMeFast have ditched traditional lessons in favour of intensive courses that take place over a matter of weeks instead of months.
 The benefit of this lesson format?
 You can learn in a quick and efficient matter.
 With fast-track practical tests—avoiding long driving test waiting times—you can get on the road as soon as possible.
 And if you’ve got a busy schedule, you can always opt for a semi-intensive course instead!